 Nicaraguan Girl’s Hospital Bill Remains Unpaid

-North brought the wounded girl, Maritsa Herrera, to Washington in 1985 to help raise money for Nicaraguan Contras, the Chicago Tribune reported.
+The wounded girl, 11-year-old Maritsa Herrera, was brought to Washington in 1985 to help raise money for the Contra rebels fighting Nicaragua’s leftist government, The Chicago Tribune reported Saturday.

-She was treated at Children’s Hospital National Medical Center from April to June of that year for a severely infected bullet wound, the newspaper said.
-The girl also underwent extensive dental surgery and psychotherapy for emotional shock, it said.
+Maritsa was treated at Children’s Hospital National Medical Center from April to June 1985 for a severely infected bullet wound, the newspaper said.

 The hospital recently turned the bill over to a collection agency.